 If you are looking to review your technology choices, keep in mind the key features that can adapt to your business needs.
 Ensuring that the technology is flexible, agile, easy to deploy, and easy to access.
 Look at the specifics surrounding your data, how easy is it to analyse and move, does the solution offer additional services which are quick and easy to bolt on when you need them.
 It’s also worth noting that during the pandemic many companies had the time to review and develop their solutions to meet the new demands of their customers, offering better choices and efficiency.

 Speakerbus, a company with proven longevity in providing trader voice platforms for over 35 years, has a range of Enterprise and Cloud solutions which have been successfully deployed throughout the pandemic helping customers securely transfer their employees from office to home and back again.
 When it comes to supporting your trading floor, if you are looking to review or reassure yourself of your technology choices, ensure that you have seen what Speakerbus can offer... we are in it for the long term.

 Here are just some of Speakerbus' innovative trading communications solutions:

 - ARIA - Providing traders with a virtual trading dealer board, Cloud-delivered virtual endpoint, providing global hoot, advanced telephony and private line capabilities,

 - AYRE – Hybrid Touch Trading dealer board.
-AYRE is a powerful trading turret, giving you what you need most, when you need it – instant, real-time communications that are always secure, always compliant.
+AYRE is a powerful trading turret, giving you what you need most when you need it – instant, real-time communications that are always secure and always compliant.

 - CADENCE – Cloud Hosted deployment, Cloud-based platform for all your trading communications, connectivity, and compliance needs.